HoraceKeung/vue-naive-svg-chart/README.md

 - Available chart types are: `'line'`, `'column'`, and `'bar'`.
 - `'column'` and `'bar'` charts can be stacked by setting `'stack'` to `'true'`
 - Legend can be hidden by setting `'showLegend'` to `'false'`
-- `'color'` controls the colour of the axes
+- `'color'` controls the colour of the axes and legend text